frotunato/PineappleJS/README.md

 After the core functionality was implemented, I got too ambitious trying to develop a web code editor (auto-completing, syntax highlighting, code linting...).
 It got way too complex, and I gave up.
 Oh well.
 Providing the code in a .txt file is an option anyways.

 ### Why so few commits?
 Originally, this project was hosted in a private repository.
-A few years ago I decided
+A few years ago I decided to release the source code.

+## License

+MIT